The 2022 Wedding Stationery Trends You Need to Know About

 Couples Are Using Stationery as a Way to Tell Their Love Story

 Wedding stationery is no longer simply a way to communicate logistics of your event.
-According to Meyer, more couples are using their invitations and save-the-dates as a way to tell their love story.
+According to Jove Meyer, owner and creative director of Jove Meyer Events, more couples are using their invitations and save-the-dates as a way to tell their love story.
 "I'm seeing personal touches in fun and creative ways on the rise," he explains.
 For example, he explains one of his couples included a bride who loved pizza, so they worked to include custom pizza artwork into her stationery.
 "It's something that's cute between [the couple], but has been painted beautifully to match the style of the design and not stand out."

 By taking the time to communicate details about your love story to your guests, you'll establish a stronger personal connection with them.
 Write up a blurb about the proposal, include a map of your favorite travel destinations or incorporate your favorite songs.
 Your guests will feel instantly closer to you and even more excited to celebrate your union.